Financial planning tools and services to put you on the path to the future you want

 1. Comparable value: In this case, you might keep the 401k and your spouse would take something of comparable value.

-3. Liquidate the account: You can cash out the account, but this is not usually the best options due to distribution rules.
+3. Liquidate the account: You can cash out the account, but this is not usually the best option due to distribution rules.

-4. Rollover: Rolling over all or part of the account is you are not working at the company that started the 401k and if you are over the age of 59 1/2.
+4. Rollover: Rolling over all or part of the account is you are not working at the company that started the 401(k).

 It can be hard to teach an old dog new tricks, go easy on yourself in this process.